Kesterson-Watkins House

 The Kesterson-Watkins House is a historic two-story farm house in Tazewell, Tennessee.
 It was built in 1900 by Gary H. Kesterson, a tobacco farmer, and designed in the Victorian architectural style.
-It was purchased by Kesterson's son-in-law, White Gibson, in 1920, and later inherited by Gibson's daughter, Thelma Gibson Watkins.
+It was purchased by Kesterson's son-in-law, White Gibson, in 1920, and later inherited by Gibson's daughter, Velma Gibson Watkins.
 It has been listed on the National Register of Historic Places since April 26, 1982.